DutchJelly/VirtualConference/README.md

 ## Team Turing Complete - Virtual Conference Room App

 This virtual conference room app is worked on for the Software Engineering course at the liacs institute.
+The purpose of this project is to create an application in which the feeling of an "in-real-life" conference can be replicated online.

 ### Made by:
 * Luuk van den Nouweland